bioinfo-pf-curie/smartseq3/docs/usage.md

 Note - you can use this to override pipeline defaults.

 ### `--maxMemory`

 Use to set a top-limit for the default memory requirement for each process.
 Should be a string in the format integer-unit. eg. `--maxMemory '8.GB'`

 ### `--maxTime`

 Use to set a top-limit for the default time requirement for each process.
 Should be a string in the format integer-unit. eg. `--maxTime '2.h'`

 ### `--maxCpus`

 Use to set a top-limit for the default CPU requirement for each process.
 Should be a string in the format integer-unit. eg. `--maxCpus 1`

 ### `--multiqcConfig`

 Specify a path to a custom MultiQC configuration file.

+## Job resources

+Each step in the pipeline has a default set of requirements for number of CPUs, memory and time (see the `conf/base.conf` file).
+For most of the steps in the pipeline, if the job exits with an error code of `143` (exceeded requested resources) it will automatically resubmit with higher requests (2 x original, then 3 x original).
+If it still fails after three times then the pipeline is stopped.